ciglenecki/lumen-audio/README.md

 ## Done tasks

 Tasks:
+- [x] write summary of Wavelet transform and how it affects the results
+- [x] Wav2Vec results, and train
+- [x] write summary of LSTM results
 - [x] implement argument which accepts list of numbers [1000, 500, 4] and will create appropriate deep cnn
   - use module called deep head and pass it as a argument
 - [x] finish experiments and interpretation of the wavelet transformation